rcogill/auto_mix/README.md

 This is still a work in progress, but some components required to implement this are provided in the repository and described below.
 One thing that is still missing is a script that can programmatically provision and configure the infrastructure on AWS needed to run this.

 The specific components that implement this are the following:
-* `queue_process.py` : This script runs on an ec2 instance (optionally with a Docker container).
+* `queue_process.py` : This script runs on an ec2 instance (optionally within a Docker container).
 This script continually polls the queue specified within `conf.yaml` for new jobs to process.
 When a new job arrives, this script calls `mix_worker.py` to generate the mix.
 * `mix_lambda.py` : This simple Lambda function is responsible for inserting new messages into the SQS queue when new files are placed in the S3 bucket.
 The queue URL is retrieved from an environment variable which must be set when configuring the Lambda function.